block42-blockchain-company/smart-wedding-contract/README.md

 ## Development

 First create a new file called `secrets.js` in the root of the project directory.
-The `mnemonic` is used by Truffle to deploy the contract.
+The privage keys are used by Truffle to deploy the contract and are not checked into the repository for obvious reasons.

 ```js
 module.exports = {